tammoippen/xls2json/README.md

   -m, --memory               Show memory usage information.
   -v, --verbose              Show more information.
       --pretty               Pretty print the JSON.
+      --[no-]color           Force adding or removing of ansi-color to pretty-printed JSON.
   -l, --list-tables          List all tables.
   -t, --table=<tables>       Specify the tables to transform -p, --password=<password>  Password for opening the input file(s).